 For better or worse, social media is an integral part of twenty-first century life.
 Students keep up with friends through Instagram, chat with them on Snapchat, and watch their Stories.
 We are more connected than ever–which also means that we give the world access to some of our most private moments and our innermost thoughts.
 It is important to curate your social media, particularly those posts that are or could become public.
 Be authentic and be honest, but make sure to put your best foot forward.
 Just as potential employers often look into the social media presence of job applicants, colleges might look into students’ social media before accepting them into their college.
 Prior to applying, make sure to clean up your accounts, deleting any post, tweet or image that may raise a red flag.
 Also check your social media settings to control who can and cannot see certain posts.
 You do not have to keep your profile private, but make sure that when strangers view your Instagram profile, for example, they only see what you want them to see.
-Thirdly, even after you have been accepted to your dream school, keep your profile clean.
+Even after you have been accepted to your dream school, keep your profile clean.
 In 2017, Harvard rescinded admissions to 10 students after they posted offensive Facebook memes.
 After working so hard to get accepted, do yourself a favor and use social media responsibly.

 3. Keep your resume up-to-date

 It may seem like a hassle to log all of your various activities throughout high school, but it is important to take note of them while they’re fresh in your mind.
 It’s always harder to remember important or intriguing details later.
-If you play sports, for example, keep track of any any conference recognitions or noteworthy wins.
+If you play sports, for example, keep track of any conference recognitions or noteworthy wins.
 Participated in the spring musical?
 Document that.
 Are you a musician or involved in community service?
 Write those down as well.
 Include any part-time jobs, internships, or volunteering you have done.
 If you receive an award or are inducted into the National Honors Society, make sure to include that.
-You do not want to pad your resume (keep it to one page) but this is an essential component of your application, providing colleges with an overview of your interests, activities, and accomplishments.
+You do not want to pad your resume (keep it to one page), but this is an essential component of your application, providing colleges with an overview of your interests, activities, and accomplishments.
 Don’t skimp here!

 4. Challenge yourself academically

 Many parents think that it is better for students to receive straight As on their report cards than to take a rigorous course-load.
 Whereas good grades are certainly important, it is also vital that you push yourself academically.
 What this looks like can vary depending on a student’s academic level, but all students can show evidence of challenging themselves.
-If your school offers Advanced Placement (AP), International Baccalaureate (IB), or dual-enrollment college courses, take advantages of these upper-level classes when possible and if appropriate.
+If your school offers Advanced Placement (AP), International Baccalaureate (IB), or dual-enrollment college courses, take advantage of these upper-level classes when possible and if appropriate.
 Honors (or Accelerated or Advanced) courses are also very helpful in this regard.
-College admissions will take your grade point average into account, but they will also be looking at at the sorts of coursework you have completed in the past four years, looking for signs of rigor.
+College admissions will take your grade point average into account, but they will also be looking at the sorts of coursework you have completed in the past four years, looking for signs of rigor.
 A grade of B in AP Chemistry will be more impressive than an A in regular Chemistry.
 Taking rigorous classes demonstrates to colleges that you are pushing yourself on a higher level academically.